 We found couchsurfing quite difficult across all the Balkans but if you apply further in advance you might have some luck!

-Things to do in Tirana
+Best things to do in Tirana

 Visit the old Soviet Pyramid

-Learn about Albania's History at Bunk'Art
+Learn about Albania's History at Bunk'Art Museum

 Another slightly weird but also awesome thing to do in Tirana is head out to an abandoned bunker and learn about Albania's history.
 It costs 500L (around €4.50) to enter but this was actually a museum I don't regret paying for.
 Some of the rooms are set up with relics from the time of Hoxha including his office and bedroom.
 There are also a range of exhibitions spanning the last 100ish years in Albania.
 There's some random art display's dotted around too.